 What is Pick-by-RFID?

-Pick-by-RFID - Construction and use
+Pick-by-RFID Design and use

 RFID gates

-Mobile Pick-by-RFID systems
+Mobile Pick-by-RFID- Pick-by-RFID

 RFID systems for access control

-Pick-by-RFID as a picking method
+Pick-by-RFID a picking method

 Conclusion

-Pick-by-RFID offers many advantages of modern data processing that many other picking systems do not have.
+Pick-by-RFID many advantages of modern data processing that many other picking systems do not have.
 Data is recorded directly on the item or container.
 The RFID tags can not only be read, but also written to.
 The traceability of the individual processing steps can even be recorded directly in the RFID tags.
-Pick-by-RFID is one of the modern and future-oriented picking methods.
+Pick-by-RFID one of the most modern and future-oriented picking methods.

-Poka Yoke for Transport, Storage, Picking and Packaging
+Poka Yoke for Transport, Storage, Picking, and Packaging

 Trust is good, RFID is better.